couchbase/fleece/README.md

 **Q: Why does the world need yet another binary JSON encoding?**
 A: Excellent question, sock puppet!
 Fleece is different from [BSON](http://bsonspec.org), [PSON](https://github.com/dcodeIO/PSON), etc. in that it's been carefully designed to not need parsing.
 In performance tests with other binary formats I found that, while they were faster to parse than JSON, the total time was still dominated by allocating and freeing the resulting objects, as well as the conversion from UTF-8 data to platform strings.
 (I was using Objective-C, but similar issues would arise if using STL or GLib or other collection frameworks.)
 The way around this is to structure the encoded data more like a memory dump, with "pointers" (relative byte offsets) and fixed-width random-accessible arrays.
 That's what Fleece does.
 As a result, it's many times faster to work with than JSON; [literally _20x faster_](Performance.md) in the included benchmark run on a Macbook Pro.

-**Q: Can I use it in $LANGUAGE?** [where $LANGUAGE != "C++"]
+**Q: Can I use it in $LANGUAGE?** [where $LANGUAGE not in ("C++", "C")]
 Not currently.
-It would be very nice to have a non-C++ API; we just haven't written one yet.
-A C wrapper would come first, and then that can be glued to other languages.
-Contributions are welcome :)
+It would be very nice to more bindings, and the C API should make that fairly straightforward since it's easy to call from other languages.
+(But any real API should follow the language's idioms, instead of being a direct translation!)

 **Q: Why didn't you write this in $NEW_LANGUAGE instead of crufty C++?**
 A: I probably should have! $NEW_LANGUAGE is deservedly attracting a lot of attention for its combination of safety, readable syntax, and support for modern programming paradigms.
 I've been trying out $NEW_LANGUAGE and want to write more code in it.
 But for this I chose C++ because it's supported on all platforms, lots of people know how to use it, and it still supports high-level abstractions (unlike C.)